Welcome to Our Web Site

 You can now use this site to post your scores.
 You will need to know your Local MSGA # or your MSGA Member #.
 You can find that number in a book next to the computer in the pro shop.
 You can now post your scores from anywhere and don't have to wait to post at the pro-shop anymore.
 You can post any round from any course so no more excuses of forgetting or losing your score cards.
 Lets all remember your handicap is only accurate if you post every round.
 NO SANDBAGGING - PLEASE!
 Remember the system only works if we are all honest.

-From the Clubhouse 10/6/2014- We have had a great fall so far and there are still plenty of opportunities for great fall golf.
-Tee times can be made 14 days in advance, call the pro shop at 586-2145.
-We are looking forward to having a great season this year.
-Here is some information about the hours of operation.
-The restaurant is open every day from 11am thru 8pm.
+From the Clubhouse 8/7/2016- The golf season has been spectacular so far.
+There is still plenty of good golf to be had over the remainder of the season.
+Please check out our schedule of events so you don't miss out on some fun events.
+Hope to see everyone out here soon!
+The restaurant is open every day from 11am -8:00pm(Monday, Thursday, Saturday & Sunday) 11:am-9:00pm (Tuesday, Wednesday & Friday) unless we are experience poor weather conditions.
+If the weather is poor call the restaurant @ 585-2921 to make sure it is open.
 The business office hours are 9:00am-4pm.
-Weather conditions will effect our hours of operations, please call ahead if we are having poor weather.
 If we can assist you in any way please call 587-9751.
-Enjoy the remainder of the fall season!

 Club Calendar and Newsletter

 Valley View events for 2014 have been posted.
 Please check out the Events Schedule and our Events Calendar.
 The club Newsletters can be downloaded as .PDF files.
 A copy of the free Adobe Reader is needed to view them.

 Restaurant & Bar